 Patients are admitted to the special hospitals under Section 60 of the Act where the conditions of the Section are satisfied, and where, in the opinion of the Secretary of State for Social Services, they require treatment under conditions of special security on account of their dangerous, violent or criminal propensities.
 This sometimes entails a regrettable degree of overcrowding, though in general the number of patients in the special hospitals has been somewhat lower in the past year than in recent years.
 The building of the fourth special hospital at Park Lane, Maghull, Liverpool is intended to alleviate overcrowding.

-asked the Secretary of State for Social Services if he will detail the consequences of overcrowding at the special hospitals.
+asked the Secretary of State for Social Services what is the average waiting time for a room in each of the special hospitals.

 Information in terms of waiting time for allocation of a single room is not collected.
 The allocation of patients to single rooms in the special hospitals depends on factors other than length of time since admission, for example, clinical needs and security requirements.